OPENDAP/loaddap/mac_osx/Resources/ReadMe.txt

 function provides a listing of the variables in a dataset.
 Both commands accept DAP URLs as arguments.

+Make sure to add /usr/local/bin and /usr/local/share/loaddap to your matlabpath (see 'help addpath' in Matlab).
+If you use an installation directory other than /usr/local, you will need to set the corresponding paths.

  whodap <dataset URL>

  Example